Issue Your First Ethereum Transaction

 Now is the fun part.
 We will take this compilation and turn it into a set of Open APIs for easy deployment and even easier reads and writes against our Ethereum blockchain.

-- In the top right portion of your screen, click the up arrow to promote this compilation to your existing environment.
+- In the top right portion of your screen, click Promote to Environment to promote this compilation to your existing environment.

 - Promoting a compilation results in the generation of Open APIs for the smart contract methods.
 We refer to this as an API Gateway in Kaleido.
 Think of a compilation as having a one-to-one mapping with a Gateway API.